 Living in History

 I lay in bed and gazed up at the ceiling.
 Wish I hadn’t.
 A hessian sheet hung above me, pinned to the four corners of the room and sagging in the middle.
 It appeared the sand from the Central desert had worked its way into the sheet, threatening to burst all over me.
 How long before the sheet would no longer be able to contain its weight?
 I sat up and swung my feet to the floor.
 A cockroach scuttled under the wardrobe made of oak.
 I shuddered.
-Better sand fall on me than cockroaches.
+Better sand fall on me than cockroaches fall on me.

 I grabbed my towel and toiletry bag, then padded out my room and down the dark hallway to the bathroom.
 There I gazed around the small room, sealed with green and white tiles, some broken.
 In the 1950’s wash basin, waist-high and looking like an enamel pastel-green pulpit, a line of rust coursed from the faucet to the drain.
 The matching bath suffered a permanent rusty-brown ring, a reminder of how full to fill the tub.
 I scanned around the room and above the bath.
 No shower—not even a rusty one.